 tray of seeds outdoor; and transferred them into a black box of organic

-soil with a cover on the day 20 March (day 14), when there was sunshine
+soil with a cover on 20 March (the day 14), when there was sunshine

 and the mid-day temperature reached 22°C (picture 8 to 9).

 2. Three of the young plants continued their strong growth from 28-3-2014, the day 22 to 5-4-2014, the day 30 (picture 10 to 12).